 |Novartis||Novartis‘ AveXis division partnered with Massachusetts Eye and Ear and Massachusetts General Hospital, members of Mass General Brigham, entering into a manufacturing agreement to contribute to the development and production of their novel genetic vaccine.|

-Pfizer and BioNTech received a Fast Track designation from the US FDA for their BNT162b2 vaccine candidate against SARS-CoV-2 and is currently under Phase 2/3 clinical trials at 120 sites worldwide.
+Pfizer and BioNTech also received a Fast Track designation from the US FDA for two of the companies’ four investigational vaccine candidates from their BNT162 mRNA-based vaccine program.

-|Sanofi||Sanofi announced a collaboration with the Biomedical Advanced Research and Development Authority (BARDA) to advance a novel COVID-19 vaccine candidate.
+Sanofi announced a collaboration with BARDA to advance a novel COVID-19 vaccine candidate.
 Work is underway to leverage previous development efforts of a SARS vaccine candidate using Sanofi’s recombinant DNA technology.

-Shionogi’s subsidiary UMN Pharma Inc. would be pursuing the discovery and development of a recombinant protein vaccine, supported by the Japan Agency for Medical Research and Development (AMED).
-Shionogi reports that in parallel and in collaboration with the Japanese National Institute of Infectious Diseases (NIID) an immunogenicity testing of protein antigens and adjuvant candidates added to vaccine formulations had been initiated.
+|Shionogi||Shionogi’s subsidiary UMN Pharma Inc. is pursuing the discovery and development of a recombinant protein vaccine, supported by the AMED.
+Shionogi reports that, in parallel and in collaboration with the NIID, an immunogenicity testing of protein antigens and adjuvant candidates added to vaccine formulations have been initiated.|

-|UCB||UCB is collaborating with The University of Oxford on a vaccine development.|
+|UCB||UCB is collaborating with the University of Oxford on developing a vaccine.|

 Rolling out diagnostics to detect whether patients are genuinely infected with the new coronavirus is a key step in preventing or slowing its spread.
-However, the rapid spread of COVID-19 has drastically increased the demand for testing kits around the world and governments are trying to ramp up their testing capacities.
+However, the rapid spread of COVID-19 has drastically increased the demand for testing kits around the world and governments are ramping up their testing capacities.
 The biopharmaceutical industry is therefore pushing the boundaries, uniting and collaborating to increase and secure the production and development of diagnostics for COVID-19.

 |AstraZeneca||AstraZeneca is accelerating the development of its diagnostic testing capabilities to scale-up screening and is also working in partnership with governments on existing screening programmes to supplement testing.